robinmordasiewicz/f5-cnf-lab/module2/task1.rst

    :maxdepth: 10
    :glob:

+.. topic:: Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
+Create a namespace and make it the default context.

 .. topic::

    Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
 Create a namespace and make it the default context.